The Whole30 meal prep is a viral health trend that includes delicious and healthy recipes.

 Roasted Brussel sprouts, who can resist these small flavorful balls?
 In this recipe, they’re combined with sauteed onion and greasy bacon.
 Then, they’re tossed in a balsamic glaze for a sweeter flavor.
 A quick tip: prepare a double-batch because they disappear quickly.

-The last dinner recipe for today calls for some truffle oil for homemade foods and truffle salt.
+This recipe calls for some truffle oil and truffle salt, which will impart a pronounced truffle flavor to your dish.
 Roast the spaghetti squash.
 Once you do this, the rest of the meal comes together easily.
 The recipe also requires broccolini.
 However, you can also use broccoli florets.

 Healthy Is The New Skinny